satellite-image-deep-learning/techniques/README.md

 * [Labeled SAR imagery dataset of ten geophysical phenomena from Sentinel-1 wave mode](https://www.seanoe.org/data/00456/56796/) consists of more than 37,000 SAR vignettes divided into ten defined geophysical categories

 ## Unsupervised learning
+Also referred to as self-supervised learning, [Yann LeCun in 2016](https://braindump.jethro.dev/posts/lecun_cake_analogy/) described un/self-supervised as the 'bulk of the cake': *If we think of our brain as a cake, then the cake base is unsupervised learning.
+The machine predicts any part of its input for any observed part (e.g. future frames in videos), all without the use of labelled data.
+Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*
 * [Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data](https://github.com/ElementAI/seasonal-contrast) -> Seasonal Contrast (SeCo) is an effective pipeline to leverage unlabeled data for in-domain pre-training of remote sensing representations.
 Models trained with SeCo achieve better performance than their ImageNet pre-trained counterparts and state-of-the-art self-supervised learning methods on multiple downstream tasks. [paper](https://arxiv.org/abs/2103.16607)

 ## ML best practice & general techniques